jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 ![Band Subscription](subscriptions/band.png)

+### Producers

+If you're a producer and you're working with many different artist it can be convenient to use the same workflow with all of them, but some of the people you're working with might not be subscribed to Seshy.

+That's where Umberella Subscriptions come in.
+They alow you to extend your storage pool to cover additional teams, which means that you can get all of your artists to use Seshy without all of them needing to manage their own subscriptions.

+You can create a team for each artist that you work with, and then create an Umbrella Subscription to cover that team.
+Then any projects owned by that team will count towards your storage pool.

 ### Studios

 For a studio you'd probaby want to subscribe under a dedicated team just for your studio